Three more fantastic community projects have been awarded thousands of pounds as part of a £50,000 pot of Crowdfund East Devon grants.

 We’ve been completely blown away by the support we’ve received for the project and we’re so excited to be able to launch No Toy Left Behind in Axminster!

 - £6,000 towards a £12,000 project to help a group of parents from Luppitt put a centrally located playground into the village, near Luppitt Village Hall.
 Rural life is amazing in so many ways but it can bring isolation and lack of social opportunities for children and teenagers, and their parents/carers.
 Their hope is that this playground will help the community come together more.
-See their campaign.
+See the Luppitt Playground Project campaign page.

 - £3,000 towards a scheme that ended up raising £13,060 from Transition Exmouth called Execargo, to buy electric cargo bikes.
-Local businesses, community groups and residents will be able to use ExeCargo for deliveries, transporting sports equipment, doing the shopping etc. See their campaign.
+Local businesses, community groups and residents will be able to use ExeCargo for deliveries, transporting sports equipment, doing the shopping etc. See the E-cargo Bike for the Exmouth Community page.

 Transition Exmouth said: